Aliases for PRKCA Gene

 Protein kinase C (PKC) is a family of serine- and threonine-specific protein kinases that can be activated by calcium and the second messenger diacylglycerol.
 PKC family members phosphorylate a wide variety of protein targets and are known to be involved in diverse cellular signaling pathways.
 PKC family members also serve as major receptors for phorbol esters, a class of tumor promoters.
 Each member of the PKC family has a specific expression profile and is believed to play a distinct role in cells.
 The protein encoded by this gene is one of the PKC family members.
 This kinase has been reported to play roles in many different cellular processes, such as cell adhesion, cell transformation, cell cycle checkpoint, and cell volume control.
 Knockout studies in mice suggest that this kinase may be a fundamental regulator of cardiac contractility and Ca(2+) handling in myocytes. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PRKCA Gene

 PRKCA (Protein Kinase C Alpha) is a Protein Coding gene.
-Diseases associated with PRKCA include glioma and glioblastoma.
-Among its related pathways are Platelet activation, signaling and aggregation and Gene Expression.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with PRKCA include Chordoid Glioma and Papillary Glioneuronal Tumors.
+Among its related pathways are Signaling by GPCR and Oxytocin signaling pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCB.

 Protein kinase C (PKC) refers to a family of serine/threonine protein kinases grouped by their activation mechanism.
 Conventional PKCs (cPKC alpha-, betaI- , betaII- and gamma-) are activated by phosphatidylserine in a calcium dependent manner and can bind diacylglycerol.